 - Don't forget about the mundane, yet essential, tasks of figuring out your water, electricity, trash, and internet.

-Now that you have a nice, cozy apartment, you're starting to want someone to share in your adventures.
+Now that you have a nice, cozy apartment, you'll likely want friends to share in your adventures.
 The problem is, you don't have the faintest idea where to find that someone.

 During your time in high school and college, having a group of friends was relatively easy.
 You were all the same age, participated in the same activities, and grew up in the same area.
 You had classrooms and daily interactions to turn strangers into friends.
 Chances were that you never really had to search for a buddy or two, beyond those initial "Will you be my friend?" conversations we all had in kindergarten.

 - Give online friends a whirl.
 Bloggers are great people to know and tend to be in touch with their community.
 Do a quick search for people writing about your area and see if you can arrange to meet for coffee.
-Check for local meetups, expat get-togethers, or Couchsurfing events.
-Of course, make sure to meet up in public areas the first couple or times.
+Check for local travel group meetups or expat get-togethers.
+Of course, make sure to meet up in public areas the first couple of times, for obvious safety reasons!

 - Join a local organization.
 Do you like to cook?
 Ride bikes in crazy hot weather?
 Climb ridiculously early in order to capture that perfect sunrise?
 There will be communities of expats and locals who feel the same way.
 Find a group online with similar interests.